 Cultural sensitivity: The three main ethnic groups in the country are Bosniaks (Muslim), Bosnian Serbs (Orthodox) and Croats (Catholic).
 Given that the country experienced such carnage and tragedy in the 1990s war it is absolutely imperative that you do your homework on the causes, the combatants and the international interventions.
 My Visiting Mostar and Sarajevo’s Tunnel of Hope posts will help with the background information you need when visiting Bosnia.

 My trip to Bosnia and Herzegovina coincided with the country’s first appearance in a FIFA World Cup.
 In Half-time in Bosnia-Herzegovina: Visiting Mostar I examine the country’s political and ethnic divisions through the medium of sport, as well as giving a guided tour of Mostar and it’s UNESCO-designated Old Bridge.

 Pure curiosity brought me to Medjugorje, a Catholic pilgrimage site near Mostar.
 Despite being a spiritual travel novice I put this post together as a travel guide to Medjugorje.
 Did I experience a miracle?
 Find out in Spiritual Travel: The Medjugorje Miracle.

-The horrors of the Siege of Sarajevo are laid bare in my Sarajevo’s Tunnel of Hope post, a post which recounts a tour of the Sarajevo tunnel which was built underneath the runway of Sarajevo Airport as a means of getting food and utility supplies into the surrounded city.
+The horrors of the Siege of Sarajevo are laid bare in my Sarajevo War Tunnel post.
+This recounts a tour of the Sarajevo tunnel which was built underneath the runway of Sarajevo Airport as a means of getting food and utility supplies into the surrounded city.

 Sarajevo has seen many empires come and go.
-In my Sarajevo History: Europe’s Crossroad I look at the sites in the Bosnian capital associated with the country’s extensive, and often turbulent, history.
+In my Sarajevo Free Walking Tour post I look at the sites in the Bosnian capital associated with the country’s extensive, and often turbulent, history.

 VISITING BOSNIA: BOOKS AND RESOURCES